-Cheap airfare provided a window of opportunity.
+After a couple of climbs up Shasta (West Face and Cascade Gulch) I decided to give the Casaval a go.
 Unfortunately, my would-be climbing partner bailed at the last minute.
-Apparently (allegedly?) his wife saw "Avalanche Gulch" on the SP page for Shasta and promptly vetoed the idea.
-I tried to explain that Avy Gulch is the pedestrian route, and that we would be taking a route less prone to avalanches (other details omitted).
+Allegedly his wife saw "Avalanche Gulch" on the SP page and vetoed the idea.
+I tried to explain that we would be taking a route not known for avalanches (other details omitted).
 No luck.
-He was out, and I was going alone.
-The Casaval seemed out of the question, so I planned for another go up the West Face, or maybe Cascade Gulch.
+He was out.
+The Casaval seemed out of the question, so I planned for the west face again.

 I packed up and flew to Sacramento, bummed at the prospect of taking a route I'd already climbed.
-At The Fifth Season, a friendly employee saw me studying a large photo of the Casaval.
+At The Fifth Season, an employee saw me studying a large photo of the Casaval.
 He asked if I planned to climb it, but I meekly admitted I wasn't since I was soloing.
 We talked for a while about my experience level and the route, he encouraged me to give it a go (and bail down the West Face if needed), then rented me a shovel.
 Off I went, shovel in hand, to climb the Casaval.
-"When in doubt," he said, "stay right."

-I figured it must be the language barrier, so I just kept packing, periodically smiling at them.
+I kept packing, but yeah... it was awkward.
 Eventually, the woman started talking to me in nearly perfect English.
 The husband chimed in.
 "You are going climbing?"
 I told them I was.
 They asked how far I planned to go.
 "All the way."
 The dad looked surprised.
 (Where else would I want to go?)

 "Where is your team?" he asked.

 They asked all sorts of questions for the next half hour before wishing me luck and driving off.
-I filled out the paperwork, grabbed my kitty litter bags, and set off in great snow conditions.
+I filled out the paperwork, grabbed my kitty litter bags, and made good time on firm snow.

-The winds were light, temperatures nice and cold, and the sunset spectacular.
-I enjoyed a nice dinner before getting cozy in my [heavy-but-warm] synthetic bag.
+The winds were light, temperatures nice and cold, and the sunset was amazing.
+I enjoyed a nice dinner before getting cozy in my [heavy-but-warm] bag.
 I lay awake for a long while, watching the last splashes of orange and crimson from the sunset disappear, soon replaced by a brilliant canopy of stars.
 Far below, the lights of town twinkled.
 I suspect only climbers can appreciate what I was feeling right then.
-My mind wandered for a while as I stared upward.
-I was glad to be alone and free.
+My mind wandered for a while as I stared upward, glad to be alone and free.

 Soon I stepped out and onto the ridge proper.
-As it got steeper and the exposure increased, I began to feel a familiar, exhilarating rush; sure, this wasn't Hummingbird Ridge, but being alone and that exposed is a bit of a rush.
-To my left, the ridge dropped steeply, ending below at the bottom of the West Face.
+As it got steeper and the exposure increased, I began to feel a little rush; sure, this wasn't Hummingbird Ridge, but being alone and that exposed was nice.
+To my left the ridge dropped steeply, ending below at the bottom of the West Face.
 Hidden Valley camp looked empty.
-Old tracks in the hard snow reassured me some.
-Still, I was well aware that inattention from here on out could ruin my otherwise happy day.
-Focus...

 The sun was beginning to warm things up a bit, so I took off my shell and stuffed it.
-Finished with lunch, I donned my heavy pack, not thrilled to have it back on.
+Finished with lunch, I put on my heavy pack.
 I've always subscribed to the mantra "Better to have and not need than to need and not have."
 It's easy to take that logic too far in the mountains, of course, but I pack heavy out of respect for the storms that claim too many climbers.
 I had a -10 sleeping bag, down parka, Gore-Tex shell and pants, a bivy bag, and plenty of other gear.
 I took five days worth of food and fuel, and kept four liters of water on me.
 Quadriceps be damned; I'm not going to freeze to death on a mountain.

 I started off again, figuring I had plenty of daylight and that I'd find a nice spot to dig a hole somewhere higher up.
 Then I'd wake up early, do a quick jaunt to the summit, and head out.
 The terrain was easy for maybe 15 or 20 minutes, but then I became a little uncertain of the route.
 I was looking for the entrance to the catwalk, but unsure where to go among all the large rock features.
-The map was useless because it showed none of the finer details.
+The map was useless because the scale was too large.
 The tracks I'd seen earlier were long gone.
-I contemplated things for a minute, then veered right per advice.
 I entered what appeared to be a chute of some sort, confined by steep rock on both sides; while the route was steeper than what I expected, it appeared to ease up maybe 20 or 30 feet out of view, maybe near the catwalk.
 Wrong.
 After 30 feet, the slope eased up a bit, but only briefly.
-The deceptive and undulating terrain steepened again.
+The deceptive, undulating chute steepened again.
 Once again, it appeared to only go about 30 vertical feet before easing up.
 So once again I climbed it.
 Repeat again with same effect.
 This was beginning to feel like a bad joke.
 Each time, the slope got steeper and my pucker factor higher.
 The weight on my back became conspicuously heavy as I climbed, pulling at me.
 At some point I realized that I no longer felt safe down climbing.
 I cursed myself at not having a second axe or ice tool; I couldn't reach my trekking poles and didn't dare try to take off my pack now.
 I took a deep breath, assessed the risks of down climbing versus continuing, and decided to just keep going.
 It had to ease up, right?

 I was clearly off route but felt I had little choice but to continue, envisioning a nasty series of back flips as my crampons caught if I slipped.
 I pushed myself to focus but fear was taking hold, which only fed my imagination.